Chart Color Schemes

 Gowrie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gowrie, as per the latest Census evaluation, 99.3% of dwellings were houses with the remaining 0.7% comprising semi-detached properties, apartments, and other types.
-This is in contrast to the Australian Capital Territory's composition of 79.6% houses and 20.4% other dwellings.
+In Gowrie, as per the latest Census evaluation, 99.3% of dwellings were houses, with the remaining 0.7% comprising semi-detached homes, apartments, and other dwelling types.
+This is in contrast to the Australian Capital Territory's breakdown of 63.3% houses and 36.7% other dwellings.
 Home ownership in Gowrie stood at 35.2%, with mortgaged dwellings at 49.3% and rented ones at 15.5%.
-The median monthly mortgage repayment in the area was $2,167, higher than the Australian Capital Territory average of $2,000.
-The median weekly rent figure in Gowrie was $440 compared to the Australian Capital Territory's $425.
-Nationally, Gowrie's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,167, higher than the Australian Capital Territory average of $2,080.
+The median weekly rent figure for Gowrie was $440, slightly above the Australian Capital Territory's $450.
+Nationally, Gowrie's median monthly mortgage repayment is significantly higher than the Australian average of $1,863, and its median weekly rent is substantially above the national figure of $375.

 Frequently Asked Questions - Housing